stillmatic/gollum-old/readme.md

 An implementation of the [reAct](https://arxiv.org/pdf/2210.03629.pdf) paradigm in Golang.
 Heavily inspired by Simon Willison's [implementation in Python](https://til.simonwillison.net/llms/python-react-pattern).

-Easily allow your LLM to use tools:
+Easily empower your LLM to use tools:

 ```
 Thought: I think I remember the countries that England shares borders with, but I should double-check to be sure.